Research

 To maintain the value of historic buildings, which are vulnerable to fire, for the future, a wide range of measures beyond those for general buildings is required.
 However, the content is often determined empirically, and there is no clear standard for sufficiency.
 We are developing procedures to verify the safety of historic buildings based on fire scenarios.

-Development of Physical Fire Spread Simulation Model for Large-Scale Outdoor Fires at the Wildland-Urban Interface
+Development of Physics-based Fire Spread Simulation Model for Large Outdoor Fires at the Wildland-Urban Interface

 The forest fire that occurred in Ofunato City in March 2025 engulfed many buildings and caused unprecedented damage.
 Quantitatively evaluating the risk of such large-scale outdoor fires is essential for considering future countermeasures.
-We are developing a method to physically predict fire spread at the boundary by integrating models independently developed for urban fires and forest fires.
+We are developing a physical simulation model to predict fire spread at the boundary by integrating models independently developed for urban fires and wildland fires.